Sasson22/Linux-Concurrency/README.md

 Addressing XML external entity (XXE) vulnerability.

-Starting with a fix for jvm parser
+Starting with a fix for JVM parser
+Beyond JVM and SAX parser
+Featuring Golang concurrence

 By creating a stream-oriented XML 1.0 parser library, written in GoLan using Goland IDE that fills in the dependencies automatically